indradenbakker/CarND-Vehicle-Detection/README.md

 ## Sliding-window technique
 ###Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?
-####2.
-Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to optimize the performance of your classifier?

 To detect car in our image, I've used a sliding window technique as described in the lessons.
 The code can be found in the 6th code block of the notebook 'Vehicle tracking pipeline'.

 My final model uses a window size of 64x64 and the model only searches the bottom of the image.
 We only use x-values between 375 and 675, because the top only represents the sky and some background and the bottom the front of the car.

-The final paramters are chosen based on emperical results with brute force techniques.
+The final paramters are chosen based on emperical results (image and video results) with brute force techniques.
 Values between 16 and 64 have been tried for the window size.
 For the overlap we decided to go for 0.6 for the same reason (experimented with values between 0.5 x 0.8).
 The higher the overlap the more compute expensive the algorithms is.
 For example, 231 windows for an overlap of 0.5 and 1800 windows for an overlap of 0.8.

 These images captured by the sliding windows function are resized before feeding into the classifier.

-####Some discussion is given around how you improved the reliability of the classifier i.e., fewer false positives and more reliable car detections (this could be things like choice of feature vector, thresholding the decision function, hard negative mining etc.)
+To keep track of the results, I've plotted the results on the test image after each iteration (see images below).
+Playing around with the hyperparamters and a custom threshold for the heatmap, I've visually detected improvements on the test images.
+When happy with the (intermediary) results, the results were also visually tested on the video.

 ![Heatmap and vehicle detection example 1](/images/heatmap_detection_example1.png)
 ![Heatmap and vehicle detection example 2](/images/heatmap_detection_example2.png)